 - Industrial automation

-This shows the importance of robotics SLAM technology is growing worldwide.
+This shows the importance of robotics.
+SLAM technology is growing worldwide.

 Advantages of SLAM in Autonomous vehicles